Wheaton Franciscan Healthcare Center for Clinical Simulation

-Accordingly, our former Simulation Technology and Learning Resource Center (STLRC) has been totally re-imagined into the Wheaton Franciscan Healthcare Center for Clinical Simulation at Marquette University, which provides a realistic health care environment where our students can strengthen essential clinical competencies, develop sound clinical reasoning and prepare for high-risk situations.
-The new simulation center is made possible by an investment from Wheaton Franciscan Healthcare and the generosity of our alumni and friends.
-It is located in the lower level of the College of Nursing’s Emory T. Clark Hall, replacing the STLRC.
+The Wheaton Franciscan Healthcare Center for Clinical Simulation at Marquette University provides a realistic health care environment where our students can strengthen essential clinical competencies, develop sound clinical reasoning and prepare for high-risk situations.
+The simulation center, located on the lower level of Emory T. Clark Hall, includes: